adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 inventory-1-qmvsc            1/1     Running   0          4m33s
 inventory-database-1-z96f5   1/1     Running   0          5m35s
 ```
+All seems good.
+All our pods are running 1 out of 1 container.

 - #### Enabling automatic sidecar injection

-Red Hat OpenShift Service Mesh relies on a proxy sidecar within the application’s pod to provide Service Mesh capabilities to the application.
+Red Hat OpenShift Service Mesh relies on a proxy sidecar within the application's pod to provide Service Mesh capabilities to the application.
 We'll enable automatic sidecar injection using the annotation.
-This ensures that your application contains the appropriate configuration for the Service Mesh upon deployment.
+This annotation ensures that your application contains the appropriate configuration for the Service Mesh upon deployment.
-This method requires fewer privileges and does not conflict with other OpenShift capabilities such as builder pods.
+In addition, this method requires fewer privileges and does not conflict with other OpenShift capabilities, such as builder pods.

 First, we'll annotate our database deployments and wait for them to roll out new pods:
 ```shell